HimayRadec/app.PumpStats/README.md

 NEXTAUTH_SECRET = Used to encrypt the NextAuth.js JWT, and to hash email verification tokens.
 This is the default value for the secret option in NextAuth and Middleware.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Every route inside of the middleware.js const.matcher variable is protected by authentication.
-Edit these as needed.
-Note the middleware.js file must be inside the src file.

 ## Learn More